How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 Warning: Even if a page gets traffic from SEO, that traffic may not be worth anything at all.
 Most sites have pages that rank for irrelevant phrases, attracting visitors who will never convert into leads or customers.

-Losing SEO traffic for these pages and phrases costs you nothing.
+Losing SEO traffic to these pages costs you nothing.

 • The pages are attracting visitors